Volunteer With Us!

 Purpose: Beaver Valley Bruce Trail Club Board Members have a passion for increasing the pace of conservation and responsibly connecting people to nature.
 Board members include the: President, Vice President, Secretary, Treasurer, directors of portfolios (e.g. Membership and Volunteers, Land Stewardship, etc.) and Directors at Large.
 If you are interested in a volunteer leadership position in a top-rated charitable organization, please consider applying to join our Board of Directors.

-Location: Combination or on-line/remote and in-person meetings/Beaver Valley area.
+Location: Combination of on-line/remote and in-person meetings (Beaver Valley area).

-Time Commitment/Length of Commitment: Meetings of the Board of Directors occur at a minimum of four times annually.
+Time Commitment/Length of Commitment: Meetings of the Board of Directors occur monthly (online or in-person) as needed.
 Exact time commitment will vary depending on the position.
 Board director positions are up for nomination annually at the club’s Annual General Meeting (with the exception of the Bruce Trail Conservancy Club Nominee, whose term is defined in the Bruce Trail Conservancy by-laws).

 Qualifications: vary depending on the position